conornally/StarBug/README.md

 `> terminal`

 This [in theory] allows the user to access basic bash commands to navigate/manipulate files/execute other programs, while still inside StarBug.
 Useful to create input files, move outputs and check results, without losing loaded StarBug files.
+To exit terminal mode, type `EXIT`, this will bring the user back into normal operation of StarBug.

+---

+`> clean`

+This will delete the contents of `./out/` .
+To clean all outputs from current directory. **CAREFUL!**

+---

+`> help`

+Prints basic help page.

+---

+`> exit`

+Exits the program.

 ## Image Reduction